argoproj-archive/argo-site/docs/user_guide/applications/applications.md

 There are restrictions on when you can perform a rolling update:

-*   -You cannot change external routes while performing a rolling update
+*   You cannot change external routes while performing a rolling update
-*   -You cannot do a rolling update if a volume is attached to a deployment
+*   You cannot do a rolling update if a volume is attached to a deployment
-*   -You cannot do a rolling update to change the types of fixtures that are used
+*   You cannot do a rolling update to change the types of fixtures that are used